logicalclocks/terraform-provider-hopsworksai/docs/index.md

 -> A Hopsworks API Key is required to allow the provider to manage clusters on Hopsworks.ai on your behalf.
 To create an API Key, follow [this guide](https://docs.hopsworks.ai/latest/hopsworksai/api_key).

+In the following sections, we show two usage examples to create Hopsworks clusters on AWS and Azure, for more detailed examples check the [examples/complete](https://github.com/logicalclocks/terraform-provider-hopsworksai/tree/main/examples/complete) directory in the git repository.

 ## AWS Example Usage

 Hopsworks.ai deploys Hopsworks clusters to your AWS account using the permissions provided during [account setup](https://docs.hopsworks.ai/latest/hopsworksai/aws/getting_started/#step-1-connecting-your-aws-account).